Curtis Haynes-Brown: Career

 On 4 January 2013, Haynes-Brown signed for Cambridge United on a free transfer from Yeovil Town signing a deal until the end of the season.
 Haynes-Brown made 14 further appearances for Cambridge before being released at the end of the season.

 In July 2013, Haynes-Brown returned to Lowestoft Town on a two-year contract.

 In July 2015, Haynes-Brown signed a one-year contract with Macclesfield Town.
 However, in a friendly game against Congleton Town, Haynes-Brown ruptured his Achilles tendon and missed most of the season.
 In February 2016 he signed for Maldon & Tiptree in the Isthmian League Division One North and went on to make 12 appearances in the 2015–16 season.
-It was confirmed in June 2016 that Haynes-Brown had re-signed for Maldon & Tiptree for the 2016–17 season.

-Curtis signed for Isthmian North league Felixstowe and Walton United FC in June 2020 to join former Leiston manager Stuart Boardley.
+He stayed with the club for the 2016–17 season, during which he made a further 25 league appearances.

+During the 2017-18 season, he played for Leiston, before moving on to Coggeshall Town for the 2018-19 season.
+He made 28 league appearances for the club, scoring two goals, but left in September 2019.

+In the summer of 2020, Haynes-Brown joined Felixstowe & Walton United.
+He made two appearances during the curtailed 2020-21 season, but did not play for the club during the following season.
+In the next, he returned to action, making three league appearances, but was substituted off in the 27th minute of a match at Hashtag United in March 2023, and thereafter did not play again.